mhannum72/mylunch/README.md

 todo
 ====

+* Maybe give users the option of 'publishing' or 'unpublishing'.
+  - Published meals will be available for others to view.
+People who are following you will then be able to view it.
+You can additionally send out invitations for folks to look at what you ate.

+  - A published meal can't be modified or deleted until it is unpublished

+  - There will need to be a protocol for users who are viewing meals which then become unpublished.
+I'm not sure how to do this gracefully.

+* You'll have to place limits on the number of meals and the number of pictures that a user can have.

 * It looks like inkscape is the svg editor you'll want to use ..

 * There could be an additional menu up top with drop-down items .. i don't know